Westmoreland County Community College: History

 Westmoreland currently offers 64 associate degree programs, 13 diploma options and 49 certificate programs to prepare students for careers or transfer to baccalaureate degree programs at a four-year institution.
-The college also offers Continuing Education courses for adults, displaced workers, non-traditional students and even college for kids.
+The college also offers Continuing Education courses for adults, displaced workers, non-traditional students and summer camps for kids.

 The college hosts several athletics teams, nicknamed the Wolfpack, including baseball, basketball, bowling, softball, and volleyball.
-In Fall 2020, the women's cross country team was ranked number two in the nation by the U.S. Track & Field and Cross Country Coaches Association.
-In Fall 2023, the athletics program will transition to Division II in the NCJAA and begin to offer scholarships to student athletes.
+In fall 2020, the women's cross country team was ranked number two in the nation by the U.S. Track & Field and Cross Country Coaches Association.
+In fall 2023, the athletics program transitioned to Division II in the NCJAA and began to offer scholarships to student athletes.

 Campus

 Starting with a single building, Westmoreland County Community College now comprises four buildings on its main campus in Youngwood, Pennsylvania.